 - 1 WooCommerce Pricing – Start with a Set Budget

 - 3 A Look at Realistic WooCommerce Pricing

-- 4 Summary of WooCommerce Pricing and Costs
+- 4 WooCommerce Pricing Table (Summary)

 - 6 PayPal vs Stripe for WooCommerce Payment Processing